 We all know that you shouldn’t drink or do drugs while pregnant.

 But when it comes to breastfeeding, things may not seem so black and white.
-Does cocaine pass through to breast milk and, if so, what are the effects?
-How long do you have to wait before breastfeeding?
+How long does cocaine stay in breast milk and, if so, what are the effects?
+How long do you have to wait to breastfeed after doing coke?

 The Effects of Cocaine on a Breastfeeding Baby